Department: William Andrews Clark Memorial Library

 - Participates in the conferences and other public programs organized by the Center.

-- Takes the lead in crafting grant proposals and in a variety of fund-raising activities.
+- Initiates grant proposals and a variety of fund-raising activities.

-- Takes a leading role in donor cultivation both for gifts in kind and for library-related funds.
+- Participates in donor cultivation both for gifts in kind and for library-related funds.

 - Attends the University Library’s Management Council and other pertinent campus meetings.

 - Represents the Clark at various local, national, and international conferences, meetings, and professional organizations.